-This describes the property, usually the postal address, and refers to a filed plan of the land from the Ordinance Survey Map.
-This may also include details of any benefits attached to the land such as any easements.
+The Property Register describes the property with reference to its postal address, and to a filed plan of the land from the Ordinance Survey Map.
+This plan is part of the registered land and shows the boundaries and, usually, who is responsible for which boundary.
+The Property Register may also include details of any benefits attached to the land, such as any easements.

 The Proprietorship Register

-This identifies the class of title which has been awarded to the land.
-It contains the name and address of the owner of the land.
-It shows whether there are any restrictions on the power of the owner to sell or mortgage the land for example.
+The Proprietorship Register identifies the class of title of the land (see below); and the name and address of all the legal owners of the land.
+It also shows whether there are any restrictions, for example, on the power of the owner/s to sell or mortgage the land.

 The Charges Register

-- A conveyance on sale of freehold land (i.e. the fee simple);
+- A transfer on sale of freehold land

-- The grant of a term of years absolute of more than 7 years;
+- The grant of a lease of more than 7 years

 - The assignment on sale of a lease which has more than 7 years unexpired at the date of the assignment